jltsiren/gcsa2/README.md

 There are some verification/debugging options in `build_gcsa`.
 To enable them, uncomment the line `VERIFY_FLAGS=-DVERIFY_CONSTRUCTION` in the makefile and select the debugging options in `build_gcsa.cpp`.

-Index construction can be set to output some status information to `stderr` by uncommenting the line `OUTPUT_FLAGS=-DVERBOSE_STATUS_INFO` in the makefile.

 ## References

 Jouni Sirén, Niko Välimäki, and Veli Mäkinen: **Indexing Graphs for Path Queries with Applications in Genome Research**.